 Me: “Yeah, speak soon.
 Thank you once again.”

 *** Call ends***

-Conversation type two: those who felt overwhelmed by my response and emotionally froze.
+Conversation type two: AN example of those who reached to someone grieving, felt overwhelmed by my response and emotionally froze.

 *** phone vibrates.
 I picked up the vibrating phone.****

 Simbi: “Hi Tolu, How are you?
 How has your day been, and how are your children?”